geoportti/Land-revealing-in-Finland-due-to-land-uplift/README.md

 <img src="https://github.com/geoportti/Isostatic-land-revealing-in-Finland/blob/master/Images/reveal_sum_small2.png">

+According to the results, the estimation of present yearly formation of dry land is approximately 8.9 km2.
+The yearly land revealing doesn't seem to be consistent and is increasing when we move towards present day.
+As expected, the revealing of new land is strongest at the western coast of Finland where also the speed of land uplift is greatest.

 #### References:
 Ekman, M (2001) Calculation of Historical Shore Levels in Fennoscandia due to Postglacial Rebound.
 Small Publications in Historical Geophysics 8